Skip to Content

 Instructions

-• Bake the wings for 20 minutes.
-Then, flip them and bake for 15-30 minutes, depending on the size of the wings.
+• Prepare a wire rack with cooking spray and arrange the chicken wings onto it.
+Bake for 20 minutes.
+Flip the wings and cook for 15-30 minutes, depending on the size of the wings.

 Notes